LarsWiegers/laravel-maps/README.md

 ```
 Do note that if you want to use multiple maps on the same page that you need to specify an id per map.

+Good to know: Double quotes need to be escaped, i.e. add a backslash followed by double quotes (/")

 ### Google maps
 ``` blade
 // Google maps